bradtraversy/idea-drop-api/readme.md

 # IdeaDrop API

 This is the Node.js/Express backend for the IdeaDrop project from my Modern React From The Beginning course.
 It includes a full CRUD API with protected routes and authentication using JWT access tokens as well as a refresh token.
+The frontend for this project can be found [here](https://github.com/bradtraversy/idea-drop-ui)

 ## Usage